nson28/GettingAndCleaningData/README.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ## Review Criteria
-1.The submitted data set is tidy.
+1. The submitted data set is tidy.
 2. The Github repo contains the required scripts.
 3. GitHub contains a code book that modifies and updates the available codebooks with the data to indicate all the variables and summaries calculated, along with units, and any other relevant information.
 4. The README that explains the analysis files is clear and understandable.